Can a Real Estate Lawyer Represent the Buyer and Seller in NJ?

 Real Estate Litigation and Property Disputes

 When disputes arise over ownership, boundary lines or contractual obligations real estate lawyers represent clients in litigation or alternative dispute resolution processes.
-Whether it’s a breach of contract, an eminent domain claim or a landlord-tenant dispute an attorney will protect their client’s interests and seek a good legal outcome.
+Whether it’s a breach of contract or an eminent domain claim an attorney will protect their client’s interests and seek a good legal outcome.

 Given the complexity of real estate law it is often better to have a lawyer for each party to protect against legal problems and disputes.